Surfshark vs. ExpressVPN 2025: Two of the Best Duke It Out

 Smart devices

 We had no issues setting up Surfshark and ExpressVPN on our desktop computer using Windows.
 The process was as simple as downloading the Windows apps from the applicable websites and using our info to log in.
-We expect you would have a similar experience, whether you want to set up a VPN on Windows or Mac.
+We expect you to have a similar experience, whether you want to set up a VPN on Windows or Mac.

 Apart from Windows and macOS, Surfshark and ExpressVPN are also compatible with other operating systems, browser extensions, and mobile apps.
 This includes Linux, Apple iOS, Android, and even routers and some smart devices.